Walter Bayes

 Walter John Bayes (31 May 1869 – 21 January 1956) was an English painter and illustrator who was a founder member of both the Camden Town Group and the London Group and also a renowned art teacher and critic.

 Biography

 Early life

 Bayes was born in St Pancras, London, the second of four children to Alfred Walter Bayes, a painter and etcher who exhibited regularly at the Royal Academy, and Emily Ann Fielden.
 Walter's sister, Jessie, was a designer in the Arts and Crafts style and his younger brother was the sculptor Gilbert Bayes.
-Walter Bayes attended the Quaker School at Saffron Waldon and then University College School before beginning work in a solicitor's office.
+Walter Bayes attended the Quaker School at Saffron Waldon.
+While there, he and E.V.
+Lucas and Graham Hill started a periodical broadsheet.

+He then attended University College School before beginning work in a solicitor's office.
 He did not enjoy the work and in 1886 began to take evening classes at the City and Guilds of London Institute in Finsbury before studying full-time at the Westminster School of Art.
 In 1894 he spent a short period of time studying at the Academie Julian in Paris.